 Julio wakes up in the apartment of Julia.
 It appears that the two of them met up the previous night and had sex, although neither of them can remember what happened.
 As Julio prepares to leave, they become aware that there is a giant UFO hanging over the skies of Madrid.
 It becomes apparent that UFOs appeared over all the major world cities last night and that the government has evacuated the populace.
 As they puzzle over what is happening, they are visited by Angel, Julia’s neighbour who is fixated with her.
 Not long after, they also receive a visit from her boyfriend Carlos.
 They are forced to lie to Carlos and say that Julio was someone that Julia found fallen on the street and brought in.
 However, when Angel threatens to tell Carlos that Julia cheated on him with Julio, Julio turns their speculations that the inhabitants of the UFOs may be disguised as ordinary people around and accuses Angel of being one of the aliens to get rid of him.
 This precipitates a series of crises where their lies about what happened start rebounding on them and small things are misinterpreted.
 In the midst of this, Julio and Julia realise they have feelings for one another.

 Extraterrestrial was the second directorial outing from Nacho Vigalondo, the Spanish writer/director/actor who had a big word of mouth festival hit with the time travel film Timecrimes (2007).
 Extraterrestrial played a number of fantastic film festivals but failed to gain the same word of mouth that Timecrimes did.
-Vigalondo next went onto make Open Windows (2014), a reality bending thriller about celebrity stalking that plays out across social media; Colossal (2016) wherein Anne Hathaway develops a strange symbiosis with a giant monster; and Paradise Hills (2019) about a strange boarding school; as well as episodes for various anthology films, including the A is for Apocalypse segment of The ABCs of Death (2012) and the demented Parallel Monsters episode for V/H/S Viral (2014).
+Vigalondo next went onto make Open Windows (2014), a reality bending thriller about celebrity stalking that plays out across social media; Colossal (2016) wherein Anne Hathaway develops a strange symbiosis with a giant monster; and wrote Paradise Hills (2019) about a strange re-education institute; as well as directed episodes for various anthology films, including the A is for Apocalypse segment of The ABCs of Death (2012) and the demented Parallel Monsters episode for V/H/S Viral (2014).